DimaKosy/MusicVisuals/README.md

 }
 ```

-All our code ran through the MyVisual class that was provided with the skeleton code.
-We are using the functions that were already implemented from the Visual class and building on top of them.
+All our code ran through the MyVisual class that was provided with the skeleton code as follows:

 ``` Java
 // Import statements to each of the project members